British Post Office scandal: Redress and compensation

 There are three schemes for different groups of victims: the overturned convictions scheme for those who were convicted; the Horizon shortfall scheme for those who suffered losses but were not convicted; and the GLO scheme for those who took part in the group litigation.

 The Horizon shortfall scheme, originally named the historic shortfall scheme, was established by the agreement between the Post Office and the 555 subpostmasters in Bates & Others v Post Office Ltd. It was designed to compensate subpostmasters who had lost money due to shortfalls caused by Horizon, but had not taken part in the group action and had not been convicted.
 The scheme is administered by the Post Office.
-By 15 January 2024 the scheme had received 2,753 eligible claims and paid out £93 million to over 2,172 claimants.
+By 15 January 2024 the scheme had received 2,753 eligible claims and paid out £93 million to more than 2,172 claimants.

 In December 2019, at about the time of the high court verdict in Bates & Others v Post Office, the government decided this group could not apply for compensation through the historic shortfall scheme.
 The details of the settlement between the subpostmasters and the Post Office were not made public until August 2020.
 In February 2022, MPs from parliament's Business, Energy and Industrial Strategy (BEIS) committee expressed concerns about the time taken to make settlements to former Post Office operators who were wrongfully convicted and warned that compensation needed to be concluded urgently, as many of those affected by the long-running scandal are elderly, some having died while awaiting redress, while others remained at risk of losing their homes.

 In April 2021, Nick Read, Post Office chief executive, urged the government to provide funding for compensation, saying "The Post Office simply does not have the financial resources to provide meaningful compensation."
 Shortly afterward, the government promised "fair and speedy" pay-outs for the 555 victims of the Horizon IT scandal who had been excluded from the Post Office's compensation scheme.

 In July 2021, the government announced that subpostmasters wrongly convicted of offences would get interim compensation of up to £100,000.

 On 22 March 2022, a government scheme was launched to compensate the 555 subpostmasters at the same level of compensation as subpostmasters who had had their convictions overturned.

-In December 2022, the Horizon Inquiry heard from Tim Moloney KC that some postmasters were made bankrupt after being wrongly prosecuted were receiving a fraction of what they were due.
+In December 2022, the Horizon Inquiry heard from Tim Moloney KC that some postmasters who had been made bankrupt after being wrongly prosecuted were receiving a fraction of what they were due.
 The Law Society Gazette reported: